cterdam/dotfiles/README.md

   [TPM]: https://github.com/tmux-plugins/tpm

-  - The install instructions should just amount to cloning the TPM source code into the tmux plugin location:
+  - The install instruction should just amount to cloning a repo into this location:

     ```zsh
     git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
     ```

-  - The next step is to load TPM as a plugin in `~/.tmux.conf`, but we don't need to explicitly do that since this is already covered in our script.
+  - No need to manually change `~/.tmux.conf` because this is covered in shell scripts.

-- Now activate the shell scripts:
+- Now activate shell scripts:

   - Delete old `zshrc`: